Welcome to Reception!

 Throughout the school day we will also carry out adult-led sessions in Phonics, Mathematics and Literacy.
 We ensure these activities are practical and engaging.
 When choosing topics for the term, we believe it is important to follow children’s interests and plan around them.

 In Phonics, some children have moved onto Phase 3 phonics and some will continue with Phase 2.
-Phonics is taught each morning and will encourage children to segment and blend words to help them build confidence in reading.
+Phonics is taught each morning and will encourage children to segment and blend sounds in words to help them build confidence in reading.
 We read with children on a daily basis as early reading is extremely important.
 Reading books and records will be sent home with children each day and we encourage parents to read with children at home as much as possible to support their learning and development.

 Literacy lessons will be based around our ‘big book’ on which we focus on over one or two weeks.
 We will also look at a range of different books, including non-fiction texts.
 This term we are promoting wider critical thinking when discussing new stories and concepts.
 We are developing children’s writing through fun and imaginative activities and promote empathy by encouraging children to put themselves in characters’ ‘shoes’.

 We use Tapestry which is a private online journal to track children’s learning and achievements.
 You should have received an email to activate your account if you have not done so already.
 From here you will be able to access published observations of your child and follow their learning journey.
 If you have any queries regarding Tapestry, please come and speak to a member of staff.